-Individuals will now be able to self-direct three waiver services- Residential Habilitation and Support (Hourly), Respite, and Workplace Assistance

-• Individuals who self-direct will have the ability to decide how much their support workers are paid (within certain predetermined limits).

-Individuals can recruit, hire, train, and supervise their employees as they see fit, however, legal guardians cannot be paid for providing self-directed services.
+- Individuals will now be able to self-direct three waiver services- Participant Assistance and Care (PAC), Respite, and Workplace Assistance - Individuals who self-direct will have the ability to decide how much their support workers are paid (within certain predetermined limits). - Individuals can recruit, hire, train, and supervise their employees as they see fit, however, the parents of minors, spouses, and legal guardians cannot be paid for providing self-directed services.

-• Technical Changes to Improve Clarity
+Technical Changes to Improve Clarity

-• Move all case manager responsibilities to the case manager service definition, instead of adding them to each individual service.

-\circ $\;$ Add information to the waiver guidance on services that were previously only shared within the provider module.
+- Move all case manager responsibilities to the case manager service definition, instead of adding them to each individual service. - Add information to the waiver guidance on services that were previously only shared within the provider module.